silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ```

 ### Referencing static assets in template files
-SS template files accept a similar format for referencing static assets.
-Go through your assets files and remove hardcoded references.
+SilverStripe template files accept a similar format for referencing static assets.
+You will need to go through your assets files and remove hardcoded references.

 ```html
 <img src="$resourceURL(app/images/coyote.png)" />